7 Things to Do Before Vacation (to Protect Your Home)

 If you let the grass grow tall and brown, you’re pretty much announcing that you’ve gone away.
 Hire a landscaper to swing by and mow your lawn/tame your weeds at least once per week.
 Here’s a list of Massachusetts’ top landscape professionals; you can search by zip code.

 If you have a pool, you should probably schedule a maintenance visit, too.
 This will ensure your water levels don’t get too out of whack, filter pressure is okay, and debris is manageable when you get home.
 If you’re going to be away for more than a week, you may want to purchase a timer for your filtration system, so you don’t need to keep it running 24 hours per day.
 Most important, be clear with neighbors and other swim guests that your pool is officially closed until you return; lock your gates.
+Here’s a bit more on swimming pool insurance issues.

 Meanwhile, don’t forget about your house lights!
 If you decide not to schedule a housesitter, make a small investment in timers or smart bulbs that will send the message: yes, somebody is home—even if no one really is.